 The members of the Audit and Finance Committee are Mr. Dewar (since November 2017), Mr. Khilnani, Mr. Phillippy and Mr. Stolze (Chairman).
 The Board of Directors has determined that each member of the Committee is independent, is financially literate, and has accounting or related financial management expertise, as those terms are defined under the Company's Corporate Governance Guidelines and the applicable listing standards of the New York Stock Exchange.
-In addition, the Board of Directors has determined that each member of the Committee is an "audit committee financial expert" within the meaning of Item 407(d)(5)(ii) of SEC Regulation S-K. Mr. Trauscht also served on the Committee during fiscal 2017 until his death in November 2016 and was affirmatively determined to satisfy each of these criteria during his term of service.
-The Committee met four times in fiscal 2017.
+Mr. Trauscht also served on the Committee during fiscal 2017 until his death in November 2016 and was affirmatively determined to satisfy these criteria during his term of service.
+In addition, the Board of Directors has determined that Mr. Stolze is an "audit committee financial expert" within the meaning of Item 407(d)(5)(ii) of SEC Regulation S-K. The Committee met four times in fiscal 2017.